Skip nav to main content.

 • Game-related gift cards are everywhere—and scammers love trying to drain those balances.

-• Kids and teens may be more active online while off school and may not recognize red flags.
+• Kids and teens may be more active online and more likely to fall for video game scams while off school and may not recognize red flags.

 • Adults on vacation may finally have time to play, try new games, or follow random ads they’d normally ignore.